-Today we take for granted our use of the cell phone whether that be for chatting with friends and relatives or for making appointments at our cosmetic clinic.
+Today we take for granted our use of the cell phone whether that be for chatting with friends and relatives or for making appointments.

 These were refined in the 1960s but they were mainly for radio telephony.
 The main users of radio telephony during those days were the military.
 These hand held radio gadgets had been patented in 1969 to George Sweigert.